1. GETTING STARTED WITH POLYMER CLAY

 - A tissue blade or very sharp blade or knife to cut the clay.

-While many items used on polymer clay may be found in our home kitchens, once used for polymer clay, they should not be used for food purposes.
+While many items used with polymer clay may be found in our home kitchens, once used for polymer clay, they should not be used for food purposes.

-As you progress, you’ll want to invest in a pasta machine to make conditioning the clay easier.
+As you progress, a pasta machine in a good investment to make conditioning the clay easier.
 While cheaper brands are available, a better machine will give better results and last longer.
-Be kind to your pasta machine by partially rolling the clay until it is a thickness that will fit into your pasta machine!
 If you spend a lot of time working with polymer clay or have health issues, a motorised pasta machine is worth considering.